 The classic appeal and polished finish of the BURTON Tinder are sure to bowl you over at the first glance.
 But there is more to this daypack than just a pleasing design.

 Combining modern features with an old-school style, BURTON Tinder is a versatile pack that is perfect for any occasion, be it work or play.
-You can stuff in your groceries, beer, hiking boots, harness, rain jacket and even your laptop, without any worries.
+You can stuff in your groceries, beer, hiking boots, harness, rain jackets, and even your laptop, without any worries.

-The laptop compartment comes with padded insides to safely store your precious devices as you carry them around town.
+The laptop compartment of this daypack comes with padded insides to safely store your precious devices as you carry them around town.
 The interior mesh pocket is zippered for convenient closure while the cushioned shoulder harness is designed to offset the pressure of lugging a heavy pack on a hot, sweaty day.

-The BURTON Tinder is a brilliant all-around travel daypack for anyone who wants to tour the town and look good while doing so.
+The BURTON Tinder is a brilliant all-round travel daypack for anyone who wants to tour the town and look good while doing so.
 It does, however, lack some of the organizational capabilities of other daypacks.
 There are no exterior pockets for water bottles, making it better suited for casual urban outings than serious hiking ventures in warmer weather.

-Deuter Speed Lite 20
+Deuter Speed Lite 20 Hiking Daypack

-Representing the perfect balance between simplicity and low weight, the Deuter Speed Lite 20 comes with just the right set of features to keep you prepared for precarious conditions on the trail.
+Representing the perfect balance between simplicity and light weight, the Deuter Speed Lite 20 comes with just the right set of features to keep you prepared for precarious conditions on the trail.
 The bag is designed with intuitive detailing in mind, and has two compression straps that reverse around the top part, allowing it to hold up to twice the suggested amount of weight.